fpga-open-speech-tools/docs/getting_started.md

 9. In the Putty Terminal, run `ifconfig`
     - Note the IP Address, it will be used in the next section

+## Check the Status of the FrOST Web App and Deployment Manager
+The following command can be run from Putty, however it is recommended to SSH into the Audio Mini using WSL.

+1. Launch a WSL Terminal
+2. SSH into the Audio Mini by running `ssh root@[ip address]`
+    - password: root
+3. Check the status of the FrOST Deployment Manager by running `systemctl status frost_edge_dm.service`
+4. Check the status of the FrOST Web App by running `systemctl status frost_edge_web_app.service`

 ## Deploying Design to SoC FPGA through Web App
 1. Connect to the FrOST Hardware by navigating to `[ip address]:5000`
 2. Enter the bucket name that was created in Step 2 of *AWS S3 Bucket and the CLI* and click `Update`